-Welcome to the central page about UTS Animal Logic Academy (ALA) and the Masters of Animation and Visualisation (MAV).
+Welcome to the central page about UTS Animal Logic Academy (UTS ALA) and the Master of Animation and Visualisation (MAV).
 This page has been designed as a central area for all the aspects of the UTS ALA, the MAV, and the application process.

 As you read through the information below, you will find many links to other areas of the UTS website which contain useful information.
 Please note you can always come back to this page to reorient yourself, and continue on your journey with this course.